Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Power of regression-based CI tests

 Finally, we introduce $\Delta(P)$:

-whose empirical version is implemented in \citesuppl{Shietal2021DGAN}. \footnote{ Following \citesuppl{Shietal2021DGAN}, we call the resulting statistic the \emph{Maximum GCM} (MGCM) to emphasize the maximization over function classes. } The relationships among the null and alternative hypotheses for these three tests are summarized in Table~\ref{tab:null_alt_en}.
+whose empirical version is implemented in \cite{Shietal2021}. \footnote{ Following \cite{Shietal2021}, we call the resulting statistic the \emph{Maximum GCM} (MGCM) to emphasize the maximization over function classes. } The relationships among the null and alternative hypotheses for these three tests are summarized in Table~\ref{tab:null_alt_en}.
+Each test’s null class \(\cP_0^{\mathrm{T}}\) is defined by the condition under which its corresponding population functional vanishes, and the associated alternative class \(\cP_1^{\mathrm{T}}\) records those alternatives for which the population target is nonzero.
+Accordingly, under whatever additional regularity conditions ensure validity and consistency of the corresponding test, membership in \(\cP_1^{\mathrm{T}}\) can be interpreted as indicating that asymptotic power should be expected, whereas vanishing of the target suggests that no such power conclusion can be drawn from that criterion alone.

-Each test's null class, \(\cH_0^{\mathrm{T}}\), is defined by the condition under which its corresponding population functional is zero.
-The null class for MGCM, characterized by \(\Delta(Q)=0\), is known as weak conditional independence \citepsuppl{Daudin1980}.
+Each test's null class, \(\cP_0^{\mathrm{T}}\), is defined by the condition under which its corresponding population functional is zero.
+The null class for MGCM, characterized by \(\Delta(P)=0\), is known as weak conditional independence \citep{Daudin1980}.
 The other nulls also represent strictly weaker conditions.
-Specifically, the null for WGCM requires \(\Gamma(Q) \equiv 0\) almost surely, while the null for GCM only requires that the conditional covariance is zero on average, \(\gamma(Q) = 0\).
+Specifically, the null for WGCM requires \(\Gamma(P) \equiv 0\) almost surely, while the null for GCM only requires that the conditional covariance is zero on average, \(\gamma(P) = 0\).

-Consequently, the alternative hypothesis classes \(\cH_1\) detectable by WGCM and MGCM are strictly broader than that of GCM.
+Consequently, the alternative hypothesis classes \(\cP_1\) detectable by WGCM and MGCM are strictly broader than that of GCM.
 This hierarchy is given by:

 However, the functionals \(\Gamma\) and \(\Delta\) are \emph{incomparable}, which means that neither of their corresponding alternative classes is a subset of the other.
 The following examples are chosen to illustrate this incomparability.